alybaek2/cpvc/docs/Features.md

 A slider control that can be used to adjust the volume of the currently selected machine.

+## Reverse Mode

+Pressing the F1 key will run the currently selected machine in reverse for as long as the key is pressed (up to a maximum of 10 seconds).

 ## Turbo Mode

-Pressing the tilda (~) key will attempt to run the currently selected machine at 10 times normal speed for as long as the key is pressed.
+Pressing the F2 key will attempt to run the currently selected machine at 10 times normal speed for as long as the key is pressed.